Sudomemo/sudomemo-locales/README.md

 Fork this repository.
 Please use a **single** branch for the branch to submit a PR with, rather than making many additional branches.
 Your master branch (main/default one) is fine to use.
 The single branch is what will be pulled into the main repository.

-Copy the en_US folder to a new folder.
+Copy the en_US folder to a new folder, or let me know if you can only use the GitHub website and I will make a new folder for you with the untranslated entries contained within.

 Please name the folder as follows: ISO-639 language code concatenated with the ISO-3166 country code by an underscore.